BitCrackers/AmongUsMenu/README.md

 4. Menu Transparency (makes the menu see-through)
 5. Automatically set name / Set name button (more control over ign)
 6. Custom Streamer Mode lobby code (changes ****** to custom text - defaults to GOATYY)
-7. Level Spoofer (changes ur pointless amogus level to a cool number)
+7. Spoofers (changes level, friendcode, product user id)
 8. Cosmetic Unlocker (added toggle for when u wanna unlock stuff legit)
 9. Safe Mode (when toggled off, adds more features that were originally detected by anticheat - meant to be used in servers w/ no anticheat)
 10. Hide Friend Code (so no one catches you with the same friend code)